 Upselling to additional products and services is not just about increasing the lifetime value of a customer.
 It’s really about providing the best solution for your customers.

 I would argue if you’re not providing upsells, then you’re not satisfying all of your customers.
 That’s why deadly sin #6 is NOT upselling.

 Don’t think of an upsell as a way to extract more money during a transaction.
 Instead, think creatively about how you can better serve your customers and make their lives easier.

 What other products and services would help your customers achieve their desired results faster or make their lives easier?

 I mentioned in deadly sin #5, that over-delivering will naturally create referrals because your customers will become raving fans.
 This is true, but don’t rely on it and don’t expect it to happen overnight.

 When it comes to referrals, the biggest mistake is simply not asking for them.
 It’s not the most comfortable question to ask a customer and it typically takes some practice to make it sound natural.

-In my experience, your customers are more than happy to refer because it’s rewarding to them to help you out.
+In my experience, your customers are more than happy to refer you because it’s rewarding for them to help you out.
 If you think of it that way, then everyone wins.